gigalixir/gigalixir-cli/docs/source/main.rst

 How to View Billing and Usage
 =============================

-Every month after you sign up on the same day of the month, we calculate the number of replica-size-seconds used, multiply that by $0.00001866786, and charge your credit card.
 We currently do not have a way to view usage or your bill so far in the middle of the month, but we are working on it.

-replica-size-seconds is how many replicas you ran multiplied by size of each replica multiplied by how many seconds they were run.
-This is aggregated across all your apps and is prorated to the second.
+For more information about how your bill is calculated, see :ref:`pricing`.

 How to Restart an App
 =====================